-The Russian group in Syria was in unique conditions.
-Even the USSR and the Russian Empire extremely rarely fought wars in territories so divorced from national borders.
-From historical examples, one can only recall the Soviet participation in the civil war in Angola, and even then the scale there was much more modest.
-At the same time, the USSR had not only a mighty navy, but also rich civil shipping companies.
-With supplies in the same Angola, everything was so good that the South African government decided to take a desperate step in 1986, sending special forces with orders to blow up Soviet bulk carriers with mines.
+The Russian group in Syria found itself in unique conditions.
+Even the USSR and the Russian Empire rarely waged wars in territories so cut off from national borders.
+Of historical examples can be recalled except that the Soviet participation in the civil war in Angola, and even then the scale there was much more modest.
+At the same time, the USSR had not only a mighty military fleet, but also rich civil shipping companies.
+With supplies in Angola, for example, everything was so good that the South African government in 1986 decided on a desperate step - sent special forces with the order to blow up Soviet bulk carriers with mines.

 Now with the supply bases in Syria, there are many difficulties.
 The solution could be the use of civilian courts, which temporarily go under the flag of the Navy.
 Under international agreements, Turkey can inspect only civilian vessels, but not military ones.
 By the way, a similar trick when passing through the Bosphorus was used earlier by other countries, so there is nothing new here.
 According to Lenta.ru, the Navy has already purchased from three to eight decommissioned dry-cargo ships in Turkey, which will soon raise the flag of auxiliary vessels.
 The first such vessel was the "Dvinitsa-50".
 But will there be enough of these capacities?

 Another issue is related to the timing of the campaign.
 Chairman of the State Duma Committee on International Affairs Alexei Pushkov already called 3-4 of the month.
 It is clear that during this period ISIS cannot be defeated, even with two hundred thousandth contingent and hundreds of aircraft in Syria.
 October 19 Valentina Matvienko also said that the Syrian campaign will not be protracted.
 Apparently, a certain consensus has been reached on this issue in the Russian establishment.